PROPOSED Web & Networks Interest Group Charter

 Technical discussions for this Interest Group are conducted in public: the meeting minutes from teleconference and face-to-face meetings will be archived for public review, and technical discussions and issue tracking will be conducted in a manner that can be both read and written to by the general public.
 Drafts of its documents will be developed on a public repository and may permit direct public contribution requests.
 The meetings themselves are not open to public participation, however.

-Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from the Interest Group home page.
+Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) is available from the Interest Group home page.

 Most Interest Group teleconferences will focus on discussion of particular specifications, and will be conducted on an as-needed basis.